Devoted to our students’ growth in a healthy, inclusive, and intriguing learning environment.

 Our program strives to provide a positive learning environment that maximizes individual student success through a low teacher to student ratio.
 We do not discriminate against a person’s race, color, sex, age, disability, religion, national origin, physical attributes, and/or sexual preference for admission.
-Any transmittal of derogatory or inflammatory verbal/ nonverbal messages is not tolerated at HopeTree Academy.
+Any form of derogatory or inflammatory verbal/ nonverbal messages is not tolerated at HopeTree Academy.

 HopeTree Academy is one of the most unique, complex, and successful specialized schools in Virginia.
 It offers residential and day-school services to a wide cross-section of alternative and special education students throughout the Roanoke Valley and the Commonwealth.

 HopeTree Academy’s education program is individualized and accelerated.
 The average HopeTree Academy student enters the school performing one and a half to two grade levels behind their chronological aged peers.
-HopeTree Academy who are enrolled in our three semester program have the opportunity to earn eight and a half to nine credits per academic calendar year.
+HopeTree Academy students who are enrolled in our two semester program may have the opportunity to earn additional credits per academic calendar year.

 Each HopeTree Academy student also benefits from in-classroom behavior support specialists, licensed social workers, on-campus licensed professional counselors, and substance abuse counseling if needed.

-At HopeTree Academy, students are expected to adhere to a unique set of 35 work habits, social skills, and life values called the Student Job Description.
+At HopeTree Academy, students are expected to adhere to positive work habits, social skills, and life values.